respite & retreat

 Take a look at our computer generated 3D virtual tour of KPS Trebullom.
 There are two short walkthroughs of the Ground Floor and First Floor by clicking on these highlighted links.
 The .wmv files may take a while to download (approx 12Mb).
 We hope to be able to have these as streaming files shortly.

-Those who are able to fund individuals to attend respite and retreat, such as; local health authorities and social services differ greatly throughout the UK, and in many cases do not provide either adequate funding, due to restrictive budget constraints, or indeed the recognition for the need for such.
+Those who are able to fund individuals to attend respite and retreat, such as; local health authorities and social services differ greatly throughout the UK, and in many cases do not provide either adequate funding, due to restrictive budget constraints during the current austerity, or indeed the recognition for the need for such.
 KPS will give funders, stakeholders and sponsors a cheaper, and specialised alternative, to what is currently available.
 Therefore, KPS will fill a service provision gap that allows those not requiring supervised respite and retreat a chance to access short-breaks in a safe, confidential and empathetic environment.
 Whereby, peer support will be gained through service users using and staying at the centre, and through the trustees and volunteers who run the facility especially when respite occupancy is exclusively for HIV-positive guests.

 Charities providing specialised respite and retreat, have proven to provide a slightly cheaper alternative to the statutory health care system, by the very nature of utilising volunteers and keeping paid-staff to an absolute minimum, yet providing a service with professionalism, empathy and an understanding of the important issues concerning HIV.
 To this end, KPS will compliment services already available at a cost-effective level that is currently not available within the UK.